louis-sanna-eki/the-future-of-web-dev-2023/slides.md

 </div>
 <div>

-- UI is critical in the value created by our application, there is not a single CLI interface with mass-adoption.
+- UI is a critical part of the value created by our application.
+There is not a single CLI interface with mass-adoption.
 And it can be very complicated, much more complex that query handlers for instance.
 So it's mistake to treat UI as an implementation detail.
 - Dogmatic separation of state/presentation can create artificial boundaries.
 Simple components can (and should) own their own state/presentation.

 </div>